Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">6/26/2024</td>
+<td align="center">6/27/2024</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GZ7UVGQ4P/a-ticket-a-video-and-mysterious-disappearances">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GMKUX1WG5/music-at-night-is-lovely-but-maybe-too-much-when-youre-socially-awkward">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Adashino has vanished from Sumireko's sight.
-The Cat Sovereign appears at the station just as<br>Oto is returning from visiting Uname.
-Adashino intervenes, but speaking with the Cat Sovereign makes<br>Oto remember something she's forgotten for ten years.</p>
+<p align="center">Zagan settles into life with his new family.
+For and Raphael settle into an entirely<br>new dynamic living at the castle together.
+On an outing with Nephy and For, he<br>encounters an ancient sorcerous device in need of repair.</p>
 </td>
 </tr>
 </table>